← Back to Blog Autism & Feeding

 What actually helps

 Effective support for children with autism starts with understanding — not changing — their neurology.
 Before we can think about expanding a child’s diet, we need to understand their sensory world, their communication style, their need for predictability, and what helps them feel safe.
-This will be different for every child.

 This is where a whole-person, neuro-affirming approach matters.
 I draw on a range of evidence-based therapeutic modalities — sensory, behavioural, and developmental — but the starting point is always the child.
 What are they experiencing?
 What makes sense from their perspective?
 What does their nervous system need in order to feel safe enough to explore?